queue-miscreant/chatango-client/README.md

 * Tracking images and links posted (F2)
 * View members of a certain room (F3)
 * Alter formatting sent to the chatango group (F4)
+	* Font and font size will not be reflected, but "close" colors will be used in 256 color mode
 * Change channel (F5)
-	* Supports white, red, and blue channels (and the apparently forgotten "both" channel)
+	* Supports white, red, and blue channels (and the erroneous "both" channel)
 * Colorized and filtered output
 	* Color text matching a regex or filter messages based on conditions
 * Client commands
-	* Type \`help while the input box is empty to display a list of commands implemented
+	* Type `/help` while the input box is empty to display a list of commands implemented
-* Mouse support
+* Terminal mouse support
 * Ctrl-f substring searching and reply accumulation
 	* Jumping to found messages